History of Indian influence on Southeast Asia: Early Chinese vassal states

 At the eastern extremity of mainland Southeast Asia, northern Vietnam was originally occupied by Austro-Asiatic peoples.
-However, when regional power structures shifted tribes from Southern China began to settle in these lands.
-About 207 BC, Triệu Đà, a Qin general, taking advantage of the temporary fragmentation of the Chinese Empire on the collapse of the Ch’in dynasty, created in northern Vietnam the kingdom of Nanyue.
+However, when regional power structures shifted Kra-Dai speaking tribes from Southern China began to settle in these lands.
+About 207 BC, Triệu Đà, a Qin general, taking advantage of the temporary fragmentation of the Chinese Empire on the collapse of the Qin dynasty, created in northern Vietnam the kingdom of Nanyue.
 During the 1st century BC, Nanyue was incorporated in the Chinese Empire of the Han dynasty; and it remained a province of the empire until the fall of the Tang dynasty early in the 10th century.
-It then regained its independence, often as a nominal tributary kingdom of the Chinese Emperor.
+It then regained its independence, often as a nominal tributary kingdom of the Chinese emperor.

-Establishment of Indianised Hindu kingdom of Champa by Indonesian rulers (10th century -)
+Establishment of Indianised Hindu kingdom of Champa (10th century -)

-In south-central Vietnam the Chams, a people of Indonesian stock, established the Hinduised kingdom of Champa c.
+In south-central Vietnam the Chams, a people of Austronesian stock, established the Hinduised kingdom of Champa c.
 400. Subject to periodic invasions by the Annamese and by the Khmers of Cambodia, Champa survived and prospered.
 In 1471, a Vietnamese army of approximately 260,000, invaded Champa under Emperor Lê Thánh Tông (黎聖宗).
 The invasion began as a consequence of Cham King's Trà Toàn attack on Vietnam in 1470.
 The Vietnamese committed genocide against the Cham slaughtering approximately 60,000.
 The Vietnamese destroyed, burnt and raided massive parts of Champa, seizing the entire kingdom.
 Thousands of Cham escaped to Cambodia, the remaining were forced to assimilate into Vietnamese culture.
 Today, only 80,000 Cham remain in Vietnam.